The General section of the System Profile - User Experience includes settings that affect visit and user action creation.

 To do this, select the action group to be configured and click the Edit button in the Action Group button bar.
 Then in the Action group configuration dialog box, select the desired metric from the list.
 Only the performance metrics applicable to the action group type appear in the list.

-The performance metric displays in user actions data in in both the client and AppMon Web.
+The performance metric displays in the user actions data in both the client and AppMon Web.

 Action group advanced configuration